rutikwankhade/Devblogs-hashnode/ckxpjkqsy003ze3s165a4deno.md

 ## The review form
-I curated a few good questions to reflect on the year.
+I curated a few good questions from multiple resources to reflect on the year.
 But If I kept all those questions on a single page, it would have looked like a tedious task to fill it and one might even just leave it.
 So to make things interesting I decided to make it a **multi-step** form.
+I broke those questions into small steps.

 First I tried a few npm packages to do it, but couldn't style it accordingly, so I ended up building it on my own.